Setting Up

 |---|---|---|

-| secretKey | A secret key used for validating webhook requests.
-This key is combined with incoming data to create a hash (HMAC-SHA256) for signature validation.
-Set to a secure, random value and do not expose it in publicly accessible configurations. | “example” |
+| secretKey | The content of the file E:\Connections\Pendo\Webhook Handler Secret Key.txt.
+This shared secret is used for validating incoming webhook requests.
+This key is combined with the request body to create a hash (HMAC-SHA256) for signature validation.
+Set to a secure, random value and do not expose it in publicly accessible configurations. |